programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 ## Storing data in a table with SQL using R

 Let's do this using R!
 Below is an expanded version of the R program we used above to connect to the database.
+For clarity, the first 3 comments in the program below the line library(RMySQL) have been removed.

 ```
 library(RMySQL)
-#The connection method below uses a password stored in a variable.
-To use this set localuserpassword="The password of newspaper_search_results_user"
-#storiesDb <- dbConnect(MySQL(), user='newspaper_search_results_user', password=localuserpassword, dbname='newspaper_search_results', host='localhost')

 #R needs a full path to find the settings file
 rmysql.settingsfile<-"C:\\ProgramData\\MySQL\\MySQL Server 5.7\\newspaper_search_results.cnf"